brknapp/Project_1/README.md

     ##                       Horror, Thriller             Mystery, Romance, Thriller                         Short, Fantasy
     ##                                      7                                      1                                      1

-So, for example, it looks like there are 7 movies that are classified under the “Horror, Thriller” genre.
+So, for example, it looks like 7 out of the 61 from my data set are classified under the “Horror, Thriller” genre.

 What if we wanted to see both the rating and the genre in the same table?
 We could make a two-way contingency table: